How to Create a Vision Statement in 7 Easy Steps

 Live the Statement

 “Living it out” means that the vision statement is not just a statement of words, but a guiding principle that drives the company’s actions and decisions.
-In order to ensure that the vision statement is meaningful, it must be integrated into the day-to-day operations of the company.
+To ensure that the vision statement is meaningful, it must be integrated into the day-to-day operations of the company.
 This requires a commitment from all levels of the organization, from top leadership to front-line employees.

 To make the vision statement a reality, it is important to align all aspects of the company’s operations with the statement.
 This can include everything from product development and marketing strategies to employee training and performance evaluations.
 All decisions and actions should be evaluated against the vision statement to ensure that they are in alignment with the company’s long-term goals and aspirations.